How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 8. Keep your ear to the ground.

-At this point in the process you’ve spent some time on various social platforms and in Google looking up information on your influencer.
+At this point in the process you’ve spent some time on various social platforms and in Google looking up information to for your social media influencer audit.
 You’ve likely come across other people discussing the influencer - whether in their own post comments or on other channels.

 What’s the general consensus on your influencer?
 Do people have primarily good or bad things to say, or is it a reasonable mix of both?